getsentry/devservices/testing/resources/non-devservices-repo/README.md

-# This is a repo with a devservices config
+# This is a repo without a devservices config